 Tatsuno Castle’s Opening Hours and Access Information

-- If Monday is a public holiday, the castle will close on the next business day.
+• If Monday is a public holiday, the castle will close the next business day.

-Important: If you are driving, there is a car park, albeit small.
+Important: If you plan to drive, there is a car park, albeit small.
 The roads to the castle are quite narrow, so please choose your vehicle wisely and drive safely.

 Click HERE to return to a list of attractions in Tatsuno City.